Anas-Dew/Anas-Dew/README.md

 # Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) T'is Anas Dew

 I have a strong background in web development.
-And have a passion for creating beautiful and effective websites and web apps.
+And have a passion for solving a problem.
 I am experienced in all aspects of web development, from front-end design to back-end coding, I specialize in using modern technologies such as React, JavaScript, Python (Django & Flask), Bootstrap5, Tailwind CSS and MySQL, MongoDB etc. to create responsive websites and web applications.
-I create online apps, e-commerce sites, and landing pages for businesses as well as for myself.
-I began coding in 2021 and have built and owned 8+ MVPs since then.
-I regularly learn new things, and I enjoy sharing my knowledge through my blogs and newsletters.
+I began coding in 2021 and have built and owned 9+ Tech MVPs and Products since then.
+I regularly learn new things, and I enjoy sharing my knowledge through my blogs and other social channels.
 I enjoy doing these things.

 * ✉️  You can contact me [here](https://anasdew.tech/)